CyberSource/cybersource-rest-samples-java/README.md

 ### Running the Samples using Eclipse IDE

 * Import the project:
-  * From File menu,select Import.
+  * From File menu, select Import.
   * Expand Maven menu.
   * And click Existing Maven Projects
   * Click next and browse the location where you have the Maven project source code.